rnsavinelli/notes-template/README.md

 # Report-Essay template

 Template designed with the objective of offering a simple and organized base on which to write notes and cheat-sheets.

-My main objective was to keep it simple and elegant.
+My main goal was to keep it simple and elegant.

 ## Compilation